olivergardiner/palladium/uk.org.whitecottage.orbit/README.md

 The only dependency not now available within Eclipse Orbit is Freemarker - this is present in Eclipse Orbit but only an early version that does not have the required functionality.

-This repository builds with Java 8
+This repository builds with Java 8 and Java 11

 How to build all the bundles
 ----------------------------